Handlebody-knots obtained by tangle replacement: Introduction

+Handlebody-knot chirality is in general hard to detect, and as yet, the chirality of genus two handlebody-knots up to six crossings is not completely determined; see Ishii-Iwakiri-Jang-Oshiro.
+Theorem \ref{teo:classification} implies $V_\alpha$ is chiral if and only if $\alpha$ is not $\frac{1}{5}$-rational.
+The next result extends this chirality characterization to a classification of the symmetry of $V_\alpha$.
+The symmetry of a handlebody-knot $V$ is measured by the mapping class group

-called \emph{the (positive) symmetry group} of $V$, where $\mathrm{Homeo}_{(+)}(\sphere,V)$ stands for the space of (orientation-preserving) self-homeomorphisms of $(\sphere,V)$.
-In the case, the genus of $V$ is $1$, it is same as the symmetry group of the knot given by the core $cV$ of $V$.
-The symmetry group of a knot has been a subject of intense study for several decades; see Kawauchi \cite{Kaw:96}.
-It is now known that $\mathrm{MCG}(\sphere,V)$ is finite if and only if $\mathrm{MCG}(\sphere,V)$ is cyclic or dihedral, if and only if the core $cV$ is a hyperbolic, torus, or a cable of a torus knot.
-Much less is known about the symmetry group of higher genus handlebody-knots, yet it follows from Funayoshi-Koda \cite{FunKod:20} that the symmetry group of a genus two handlebody-knot $V$ is finite if and only if $V$ is non-trivial and atoroidal; namely, no incompressible torus exists in the exterior $\Compl V$ of $V$.
+called \emph{the (positive) symmetry group} of $V$, where $\mathrm{Homeo}_{(+)}(\sphere,V)$ stands for the space of (orientation-preserving) self-homeomorphisms of $(\sphere,V)$; see Koda \cite{Kod:15}.
+Note that $\sym{V}=\psym{V}$ if and only if $V$ is chiral.
+The symmetry group of classical knots, namely genus one handlebody-knots, has been extensively studied in the past decades; see Kawauchi \cite{Kaw:96}.
+It is now known that, if the symmetry group of a knot is finite, then it is cyclic or dihedral, and the knot is hyperbolic, torus, or a cable of a torus knot.
+Much less is known about the symmetry group of higher genus handlebody-knots.
+It is not even clear whether their symmetry groups are always finitely generated, for instance, the Powell conjecture \cite{Pow:80}.
+However, it follows from Funayoshi-Koda \cite{FunKod:20} that the symmetry group of a genus two handlebody-knot $V$ is finite if and only if $V$ is non-trivial and atoroidal, namely, no incompressible torus in the exterior $\Compl V:=\sphere-\mathring{V}$.
+Our next result classifies the symmetry group of $V_\alpha$.
+A $\tau$-tangle $\alpha$ is \emph{$x$-symmetric} if there is a swapping $x$-equivalence between $\alpha$ and itself.